Buy the Southern Chilcotin Mountains Guidebook and Map and get 10% OFF.

 Go to GPS Setup and change the map datum to NAD83.
 Go back to the waypoint which will have co-ordinates automatically converted to NAD83 projection.

-To convert from NAD83 to NAD27 (Canada), read the co-ordinates off the North Shore Trail Map and create a waypoint with map datum set to NAD83.
+To convert from NAD83 to NAD27 (Canada), read the co-ordinates off the Stein to Joffre Trail Map and create a waypoint with map datum set to NAD83.
 Go to GPS Setup to change datum to NAD27 (Canada).
 Go back to the waypoint which will have co-ordinates automatically converted to NAD27 projection.

 GPS Lessons – Helpful Hints